treestein/TreeVirus/README.md

 I have seen different reactions to the program from different computers.
 Some BSOD and some the application crashes after a certain time.

-However, it should be noted that the application uses forever loops and will not stop until one of those things happen.
-Are sure fire way to terminate it is to have task manager open before you run it and kill the process from there.
+However, it should be noted that the application uses infinite loops and will not stop until one of those things happen.
+A sure fire way to terminate it is to have task manager open before you run it and kill the process from there.